From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 Read more: A Quick Guide to Paleokastritsa

-The biggest resort-style hotel in Paleokastritsa is the beautiful 4-star Akrotiri Beach Hotel, which has amazing views and steps right down to the beach where you’ll also find a scuba club.
+The best resort hotel in Paleokastritsa is the beautiful 4-star Akrotiri Beach Hotel, which has amazing views and steps right down to the beach, where you’ll also find a scuba club.

 Transfer time: 25 minutes from Corfu Airport.